-Thus Walker was unable to defend the championship again until June 2, 1924, when he fought future Hall-of-Famer Lew Tendler over ten rounds in Philadelphia.
+Thus Mickey was unable to defend the championship again until June 2, 1924, when he fought future hall of famer Lew Tendler over ten rounds in Philadelphia.
 Tendler was a veteran of more than one hundred fights who had twice fought for the lightweight championship.
-A crafty southpaw with a decent pop in his fists, Tendler gave the Toy Bulldog plenty of trouble.
+A crafty southpaw with a decent pop in his fists, Tendler gave Mickey plenty of trouble.
 Walker managed to stay far enough ahead on the score cards, however, to secure himself a unanimous decision in his favor.
 A knockout of unheralded Bobby Barrett followed four months later.
 This continued success attracted world famous boxing manager Jack "Doc" Kearns, former manager of the reigning heavyweight champion Jack Dempsey.
-Walker and Kearns would become great friends and rumors of their escapades bouncing from whorehouse to bar and back to the whorehouse spending Walker's money quickly became the talk of boxing circles.
+Walker and Kearns would become great friends and rumors of their escapades bouncing from whorehouse to bar and back to the whorehouse spending Mickey?s money quickly became the talk of boxing circles.

-Kearns helped Walker secure two key title shots in 1925.
-On January 7, 1925, Walker took on Ireland's Mike McTigue for the light heavyweight championship.
-Amazingly, Walker entered the ring weighing less than 150 pounds.
-Outweighed by more than ten pounds, he nonetheless seemed to be in control of the fight.
-But he was unable to knock McTigue out and the fight lasted the scheduled twelve round distance, resulting officially in a "no decision" and McTigue's keeping the title.
-On July 2, Walker took on middleweight champ and another future Hall-of-Famer Harry Greb in New York.
-Like Walker, Greb was an unschooled, rough-and-tumble brawler who often neglected training and was known for his wild lifestyle.
-The Ring magazine still recognizes Greb, nicknamed the "Human Windmill," as the single greatest middleweight in history to this day.
+Kearns helped Mickey secure two key title shots in 1925.
+On January 7, 1925, Walker took on Ireland?s Mike McTigue for the light heavyweight championship.
+Amazingly, Mickey entered the ring weighing less than 150 pounds.
+Outweighed by more than ten pounds, Mickey nonetheless seemed to be in control of the fight.
+But he was unable to knock McTigue out and the fight lasted the scheduled twelve round distance, resulting officially in a ?no decision? and McTigue?s keeping the title.
+On July 2, Walker took on middleweight champ and future hall of famer Harry Greb in New York.
+Like Mickey, Greb was an unschooled, rough-and-tumble brawler who often neglected training and was known for his wild lifestyle.
+The Ring magazine still recognizes Greb, nicknamed the ?Human Windmill? as the single greatest middleweight in history to this day.
 In front of 60,000 spectators he and Walker put on one of the fiercest and bloodiest championship battles of the century.
-Walker fought bravely and won several early rounds, but Greb firmly established his dominance by the closing rounds.
-Exhausted by his own early output and unable to compete with Harry?s constant work rate and hand speed, Walker took a terrific beating in the final minutes of the match but managed to stay on his feet to hear the closing bell.
-The decision, however, went to Greb, although Damon Runyon reported this fight as being close, with Walker out-fighting Greb in the fifteenth.
+Mickey fought bravely and won several early rounds, but Greb firmly established his dominance by the closing rounds.
+Exhausted by his own early output and unable to compete with Harry?s constant work rate and hand speed, Mickey took a terrific beating in the final minutes of the match but managed to stay on his feet to hear the closing bell.
+The decision, however, went deservingly to Greb, although Damon Runyon reported this fight as being close with Walker out fighting Greb in the fifteenth.
 Later that night the pair ran into each other at a local pub and the fight continued in a back alley.
 The impetuous Walker emerged victorious by sucker punching Greb, who was still removing his coat.

-Undaunted by the loss to Greb, Walker continued to defend his welterweight championship, doing so successfully against Dave Shade and Sailor Friedman before losing it to Pete Latzo on May 20, 1926.
-Latzo was a tough customer and a talented boxer, who used movement to confuse Walker.
+Undaunted by the loss to Greb, Mickey continued to defend his welterweight championship, doing so successfully against Dave Shade and Sailor Friedman before losing it to Pete Latzo on May 20, 1926.
+Latzo was a tough customer and a talented boxer, who used movement to confuse Mickey.
 Walker employed a constant body attack, but to no avail.
-Latzo, according to the New York Times, "won decisively simple," and took a majority decision.
-Just over a month later contender Joe Dundee stopped Walker on cuts in the eighth round.
-Dundee, according to ringside reporters, repeatedly head-butted Walker to open the cut, but was inexplicably not punished by the referee.
+Latzo, according to the New York Times, ?won decisively simple,? and took a majority decision.
+Just over a month later contender Joe Dundee stopped Mickey on cuts in the eighth round.
+Dundee, according to ringside reporters, repeatedly head-butted Mickey to open the cut, but was inexplicably not punished by the referee.

 Middleweight and Light Heavyweight

-Winning his next three bouts, Walker managed to secure himself a second shot at the middleweight title, now held by Tiger Flowers, who had beaten Harry Greb and become the first African-American to hold the title.
-This bout between two future hall of famers took place at the Coliseum in Chicago, Illinois, before 11,000 spectators on December 3, 1926.
+Winning his next three bouts, Mickey managed to secure himself a second shot at the middleweight title, now held by Tiger Flowers, who had beaten Harry Greb and become the first African American to hold the title.
+This bout between two future hall of famers took place at the Coliseum in Chicago, Illinois before 11,000 spectators on December 3, 1926.
 In the early rounds, Flowers clearly took the lead by using his superior boxing skills against Walker.
-Cut and bleeding badly by the fourth round, Walker fell behind badly but continued to apply constant pressure and throw punches, most of them missing.
+Cut and bleeding badly by the fourth round, Mickey fell behind badly but continued to apply constant pressure and throw punches, most of them missing.
 In the final few rounds, however, the hunter finally began to get to his prey.
 He staggered the champion on multiple occasions and scored a flash knockdown in the ninth.
 Still, when referee Benny Yanger, the sole judge of the fight, awarded his decision to Walker, the arena erupted with boos and accusations of a fix.
-The Illinois Commission investigated but could find no evidence of dishonesty in the referee, confirming Walker's status as the new middleweight champion.
+The Illinois Commission investigated but could find no evidence of dishonesty in the referee, confirming Walker?s status as the new middleweight champion.

-Walker defended the championship twice in the next two years, first against England's Tommy Milligan (a tenth round knockout) and Minnesota's Jock Malone (a ten round no-decision).
-He was now earning bigger purses and greater challenges by making forays into the light heavyweight division.
+Mickey defended the championship twice in the next two years, first against England?s Tommy Milligan (a tenth round knockout) and Minnesota?s Jock Malone (a ten round ?no-decision?).
+But he was by now eyeing bigger purses and greater challenges by making forays into the light heavyweight division.
 He won a 1927 rematch with Mike McTigue via first round knockout and then battered former champion Paul Berlenbach over ten rounds just three weeks later.
-On March 28, 1929, Walker took on reigning light heavyweight champ Tommy Loughran for that title at Chicago Stadium.
-By now all of the hard living and hard fights were getting to the Toy Bulldog, who could not compete with Loughran's combined size, speed, and skills.
+On March 28, 1929, Mickey took on reigning light heavyweight champ Tommy Loughran for that title at Chicago Stadium.
+By now all of the hard living and hard fights were getting to Mickey, who could not compete with Loughran?s combined size, speed, and skills.
 He lost a ten round decision, but showed some of his old form in whipping light heavyweight contender Leo Lomski and middleweight contender Ace Hudkins (in defense of his middleweight title) in the next few months.
-At the end of 1929, Walker abandoned his middleweight championship, stating his intention to go after the biggest prize in sports, the heavyweight championship of the world.
+At the end of 1929, Mickey abandoned his middleweight championship, stating his intention to go after the biggest prize in sports, the heavyweight championship of the world.

-- An Illustrated History of Boxing, by Nat Fleischer and Sam Andre
+- An Illustrated History of Boxing, by Nat Flesicher and Sam Andre

 - A Century of Boxing Greats (1997), by Patrick Myler